nathom/streamrip/README.md

 - Limit each Issue to a single subject
 - For bug reports, include the traceback, command (including the url) you used, and version of `streamrip`
+- If you do not follow the template provided, I will not respond

 ### Contributing code